Home Page

 Elwell formò nel decennio 1910-1920 con Harold Vanderbilt la coppia più forte del Nord America.

 Fu trovato ucciso a revolverate la mattina dell'11 giugno del 1920 dalla donna delle pulizie che fu costretta a far sfondare la porta del suo appartamento dove abitava da solo essendo separato dalla moglie.
-Porte e finestre chiuse dall'interno e assenza dell'arma del delitto resero misteriose le circostanze della sua morte che non vennero mai chiarite.
+Porte e finestre chiuse dall'interno e assenza dell'arma del delitto resero misteriose le circostanze della sua morte che non vennero mai chiarite completamente.

 Sembra che le forze dell'ordine avessero identificato l'assassino in un marito geloso ma che non riuscirono mai a dimostrarne la colpevolezza per l'assoluta mancanza di prove.
+Un'altra versione imputa alla ex moglie Helen Derby da lui pesantemente apostrofata per l'insipienza bridgistica la causa dell'uccisione.

-Author of best-selling bridge textbooks, an unofficial "spycatcher" and intelligence agent, a heavy gambler on the stock exchange, the owner of a large stable of race horses, a developer of Florida real estate, a dealer of bootleg liquor, and an industrious philanderer, Joseph Elwell is believed to be the inspiration for F. Scott Fitzgerald's Jay Gatsby in his book, The Great Gatsby
+Author of best-selling bridge textbooks, an unofficial "spy catcher" and intelligence agent, a heavy gambler on the stock exchange, the owner of a large stable of race horses, a developer of Florida real estate, a dealer of bootleg liquor, and an industrious philanderer, Joseph Elwell is believed to be the inspiration for F. Scott Fitzgerald's Jay Gatsby in his book, The Great Gatsby

 But Joseph Elwell is today remembered for being murdered in June 1920 in a classic "locked room" mystery---to this day still unsolved.